Campo Bom: Culture

 The attachment to Rio Grande do Sul's traditions is also present through the rural rodeos carried out by the Gaucho Tradition Centers (in Portuguese: Centro de Tradições Gaúchas - CTG) Campo Verde, M'Bororé, Palanques da Tradição and Guapos do Itapuí.

-The city has a theater and two cinemas with modern infrastructure, at the Campo Bom Integrated Education Center (in portuguese: Centro de Educação Integrada - C.E.I), where the bus station is also located.
+The city has a theatre and two cinemas with modern infrastructure, at the Campo Bom Integrated Education Center (in Portuguese: Centro de Educação Integrada - C.E.I), where the bus station is also located.
 One of the movie theaters is named after the actress Bárbara Paz, who was born in Campo Bom.

 The majority of the city's population is made up of German and Italian descendants, but there is also a minority of Portuguese, Spanish and Polish descendants.
-Alongside the national language, portuguese, the German language is considered a cultural heritage of the city, protected by IPHAN since 2008.
+Alongside the national language, Portuguese, the German language is considered a cultural heritage of the city, protected by IPHAN since 2008.